skillsreactor/skillsreactor.com/_videos/access-correct-this-in-callback.md

 ---
-name: 'How do I access the correct "this" inside a callback?'
+title: 'How do I access the correct "this" inside a callback?'
 description: >-
     We briefly look at why you might not be getting the values you expect when using this inside of callback functions and